t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 3. If the vulnerability has been exploited, how do we stop a large scale attack before any damage is caused?

-# Next Steps towards a Flexible and Secure Internet of Things {#sec8}
+# Conclusions and Next Steps {#sec8}

-This Internet Draft included an overview of both operational and security requirements of things in the Internet of Things, discussed a general threat model and security issues, and introduced a number of potential security suites fitting different types of IoT deployments.
+This Internet Draft provides an overview of both operational and security requirements in the IP-based Internet of Things.

-We conclude this document by giving our assessment of the current status of IoT security with respect to addressing the IP security challenges.
+We discuss a general threat model, security issues, and state of the art.
-<<TBD>>
+We further introduce a number of potential security profiles fitting different types of IoT deployments and discuss key security challenges.

 # Security Considerations {#sec9}

-This document reflects upon the requirements and challenges of the security architectural framework for Internet of Things.
+This document reflects upon the requirements and challenges of the security architectural framework for the Internet of Things.

 # IANA Considerations {#sec10}